-The idiomatic phrase “Procrustean bed” is one you may hear occasionally in conversation or see sporadically used in writing.
-In this article below, the definition of this phrase and the details of its origin can be found.
-You will also see samples of sentences and conversations that show the proper usage of this phrase in everyday communication and you will find some different ways to this phrase that still allow you to convey the same meaning.
+The idiomatic phrase “Procrustean Bed” is one you may hear occasionally in conversation or see sporadically used in writing.
+This reference includes sections that explain the definition of the phrase, examples of its use, and alternatives that convey the same meaning.

 The metaphorical phrase “Procrustean bed” is derived from the story of Procrustes.
 Procrustes, a thief, was a character in a story from popular Greek mythology.
 It is said in this story that he would cut off the legs and arms of travelers if they were too tall or stretch them if they were too short to make them fit in his iron bed.
 In either case, the victim would die.
 Procrustes was later killed by the Greek hero Theseus.
 Since the writing of this story, the phrase “Procrustean bed” has been used in the sense of the definition stated above.